System Design Space

 Common pitfalls

-Migrating to Vite without auditing plugin landscape and critical build contracts for the target product.
+Migrating to Vite without auditing the plugin ecosystem and build contracts for the target product.

-Assuming fast local startup automatically solves production performance and reliability constraints.
+Assuming a fast dev server automatically solves production performance and reliability constraints.

-Combining unstable plugins without versioning policy, reducing CI/CD reproducibility.
+Combining unstable plugins without versioning rules and breaking CI/CD reproducibility.

 Recommendations

-Define toolchain policy: approved plugins, upgrade rules, regression checklist, and compatibility tests.
+Define a toolchain policy: approved plugins, upgrade rules, regression checks, and compatibility tests.

-Track measurable DX metrics: cold start, HMR latency, build duration, and flaky-rate in CI.
+Track measurable metrics: cold start, HMR latency, build duration, and flaky-rate in CI.

-Plan Vite migration incrementally: pilot services, parallel build path, and explicit rollback strategy.
+Plan Vite migration incrementally: pilot path, parallel build, and explicit rollback plan.

-Align frontend tooling decisions with product architecture instead of evolving them in isolation.
+Align build tooling with product architecture instead of evolving it in isolation.

 References